-As the Fund is broadly diversified, it is not anticipated that any single Sustainability Risk will drive a material negative financial impact on the value of the Fund.
-Further details on Sustainability Risks and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.
+Further details on the Sustainability Risks listed above and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.

 Pre-contractual disclosure information relating to the environmental, social and governance ("ESG") characteristics, or objectives, of the Fund is provided at the end of this Supplement 9 in accordance with the SFDR.